Continuation of funding for Indigenous social and economic research

-- This research will enable the Australian Government to develop sound evidence-based policy and programmes across a broad realm of social and economic areas and will contribute to the development of new policies and programmes and reassessment of existing approaches.
+- This research will enable the Australian Government to develop sound evidence-based policy and programs across a broad realm of social and economic areas and will contribute to the development of new policies and programs and reassessment of existing approaches.

 Who will benefit?

-- All Australians, especially Indigenous Australians, will benefit from research outcomes that facilitate better targeted Indigenous policy and programmes.
+- All Australians, especially Indigenous Australians, will benefit from research outcomes that facilitate better targeted Indigenous policy and programs.

 - Indigenous research has sensitive issues requiring specialised expertise that differs from research undertaken in the broader population.